-💕 why you'll love this blackberry simple syrup recipe
+why this blackberry syrup recipe works:

 🙌 easy & straightforward.
 Some recipes out there force you to buy lots of specialty equipment, like vacuum sealers and sous vide machines.
 While those gadgets are fun, unless you’re using them regularly they can take up a lot of storage space.
 This recipe uses tools that you likely already have at home in a simple and straightforward way.